A ratio of integration between quotients in geometric invariant theory

-\begin{theorem}[Hilbert-Mumford criterion] A point $x$ is semi-stable for the induced linearized $T$-action if and only if $0$ is in the convex hull of $\Xi(x)$ in $\chargp T \otimes \Q$.
-Moreover, $x$ is stable for the $T$-action if and only if $0$ is in the interior of the convex hull of $\Xi(x)$.
+\end{definition} We now state in the above notation the following well-known numerical criterion for stability: \begin{theorem}[Hilbert-Mumford criterion] A point $x \in X$ is $T$-semi-stable for the induced $T$-linearization on $\sL$ if and only if $0$ is in the convex hull of $\Xi(x)$ in $\chargp T \otimes \Q$.
+A point $x \in X$ is $T$-stable if and only if $0$ is in the interior of the convex hull of $\Xi(x)$.
 Furthermore,

-\end{theorem} \begin{proof} See \cite[Thm.
-2.1]{GIT}. \end{proof}
+\end{theorem} \begin{proof} See \cite[Thm.~2.1]{GIT}. \end{proof}